 Expanding tax relief and wage tax reductions

-Mayor Kenney proposed that the Homestead Exemption, which reduces the taxable portion of a primary residential property’s assessed value, be increased to $65,000 from the current $45,000.
-Homeowners currently in the homestead program will automatically see this change and do not need to re-apply.
-With this change, most homeowners will save more than $900 on their Real Estate Tax bill.
+In June, Mayor Kenney also signed into law Bill No. 200012, which increases the City’s Homestead Exemption from $45,000 up to $80,000, effective for Tax Year 2023.
+This means $80,000 of a property’s assessed value will be exempt from property taxes.
+This change will be reflected in Real Estate Tax bills for 2023.
+Homeowners who are already enrolled in the homestead program will automatically see this change and do not need to re-apply.
+With this change, most homeowners will save about $1,119 on their Real Estate Tax bill.

-The Real Estate Tax Estimator widget is also now live on property.phila.gov.
-The Real Estate Tax Estimator widget helps taxpayers estimate their future tax bill with the Mayor’s proposed increase to the Homestead Exemption.
-To use it, just type in your address and the feature will give users a chance to choose between: $0, $45,000, or a $65,000 Homestead value.
+The Real Estate Tax Estimator widget is also live on property.phila.gov.
+The Real Estate Tax Estimator widget helps taxpayers estimate their future tax bill with the increase to the Homestead Exemption.
+To use it, just type in your address and the feature will give users a chance to choose among a $0, a $45,000, or an $80,000 Homestead value.

 Longtime Owner Occupants Program (LOOP)

-The Mayor also proposed a 20 percent increase to funds set aside for the LOOP program.
+The Mayor also signed an expansion of the LOOP program into law (Bill No. 220497).
 LOOP is an income-based program for homeowners who have lived in their home for ten years or more and experience a significant increase in their property assessment.
-Under the plan, the total amount of funds available for disbursement among qualified homeowners in a single fiscal year would increase to $30 million from the current $25 million.
+Bill No. 220497 also allows an alternative path into LOOP for homeowners who don’t meet the 50 percent threshold, but have sustained assessment increases of 75 percent or more over a five-year period.
+Under the plan, the total amount of funds available for disbursement among qualified homeowners in a single fiscal year increased to $35 million from the current $25 million.